-To adhere to new Government guidance, support international efforts to stop the spread of COVID-19 and promote social distancing, our school residentials are being put on hold and we are no longer running our childcare activities over the Easter period.
+To adhere to Government guidance, support efforts to stop the spread of COVID-19 and promote social distancing, our school residentials are being put on hold.
+In addition, we are no longer running our childcare activities and adventure sessions until further notice.

-As a charity supporting Cornwall’s most vulnerable children and young people, we have been asked to stay open by statutory services and to provide our core services to those whom need our support through this challenging time as for many young people, home is not a safe place to be.
-To mitigate the risks we are undertaking all necessary measures and following all Government guidelines and will review and update our approach on a daily basis.
-We will continue to support our young people as long as we are safely able to do so.
+As a charity supporting Cornwall’s most vulnerable young people, we have been asked to stay open by statutory services in order to provide our core services to those who need our support during this challenging time.
+For many young people, home is not a safe place to be.
+To mitigate the risks, we are undertaking all necessary measures and following all Government guidelines.
+We will review and update our approach on a daily basis and continue to support our young people as long as we are safely able to do so.

-We will be looking at various financial support packages and are determined to press on and continue to deliver the very best service to these young people.
+We will be looking at various financial support packages and are determined to continue to deliver the very best service to these young people.

 Any support though this challenging time would be greatly appreciated.
 You can read our Social Impact Report to see the difference we make, the overwhelming demand for our services and how valuable any contribution will be.

 - We will re-open as soon as it is safe to do so and will be creating the option for you to help us by ‘paying it forward’ and buying an activity voucher to use against a future booking.
 If interested, please email firstname.lastname@example.org.